IBM/TSML.jl/docs/src/man/dateproc.md

 You can then combine the outputs in both the `Matrifier` and `Datefier` as input features to a machine learning model.
-Below is an example of the workflow where the code extracts the Date and Value features combining them to form a matrix of features for the machine learning model.
+Below is an example of the workflow where the code extracts the Date and Value features combining them to form a matrix of features as input to a machine learning model.

 ```@example dateifier
 commonargs = Dict(:ahead=>3,:size=>5,:stride=>2)